kumarization/mockup/README.md

 App will parse through the article and, through samantic analysis or tags, determine the gist of the article.
 App will parse through a users Facebook social graph and determine, through likes, comments and profile, people who would like the article

-Administrator would be able to install the app and make recommmendation recommendations to them.
+Administrator would be able to install the app and make recommmendation recommendations to it.